darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 * nopo = # of points on.
 * P : nopo.q ≥ 2

-So this is the program and its OK and does the job, provided that we can demonstrate that this program terminates.
+So this is the program and it's OK and does the job, provided that we can demonstrate that this program terminates.
 Now, in order to prove termination of this program we might have to do two things.
 First of all, we might have to take into things that we didn't know, secondly, that are given but we haven't used yet, secondly, we may have to resolve some of the non-determinism,

 ? alia sort of vagueness

 in the statement that changes q.
-One thing that I have ommitted to point out, and that is that here, we are confining our situation to the case that the points are not collinear.
+One thing that I have omitted to point out, and that is that here, we are confining our situation to the case that the points are not collinear.

 //b.5